 One of the most notable things Amazon has done in their years as an ecommerce giant is develop the Prime member program.
-Millions of people pay for the privilege of being Prime members in order to access better shipping deals, movie and TV content, Amazon’s music library and a growing number of additional benefits.
+Millions of people pay for the privilege of being Prime members to access better shipping deals, movie and TV content, Amazon’s music library, and a growing number of additional benefits.

 And while all those benefits cost Amazon, they also pay off.
 Prime members on average spend about double what non-Prime members do on the site.

 Member programs reward customers for ongoing loyalty and engagement with a brand—and they work.
 When customers feel that they get something back for continuing to choose your brand over time, they’re that much more likely to stick with you.
 Starting a member program requires an investment, and you’ll have to figure out what rewards and details make the most sense for your brand to offer to customers, but it can solidify the connection you have to the customers that like you most, and are therefore the most valuable to your business.